fathzer-games/jchess/README.md

 - When a engine that is used in player settings hangs, it leaves settings in a wrong state with no possibility to fix it; The application should be restarted.

 # TODO
-- Allow engine settings to be defined in engines.json or save engine settings in preferences.
-- PGN should contain
+- PGN should contain time settings
 - Implement a way to play again on missclick.
 - Implement PGN game loading
 - Implement move backward/forward in the game.